Muhammad Ali: The Greatest of All Time

 Conversion to Islam and Activism

-Muhammad Ali's net worth in 2024 is estimated to be around $80 million.
-His financial success stemmed from various sources:
+Ali's net worth in 2024 is estimated at $80 million.
+His income came from various sources:

-• Boxing Matches: Ali earned substantial sums from his high-profile bouts, with significant earnings from pay-per-view and ticket sales.
+• Boxing Matches: He earned large sums from fights and pay-per-view sales.

 Marriages and Family

-2. Belinda Boyd (Khalilah Ali): Ali's second marriage to Khalilah Ali lasted from 1967 to 1976 and produced four children.
+2. Belinda Boyd (Khalilah Ali): This marriage lasted from 1967 to 1976 and produced four children.

-4. Yolanda "Lonnie" Williams: Ali's fourth and final marriage to Lonnie Williams began in 1986 and lasted until his death.
+4. Yolanda "Lonnie" Williams: His final marriage began in 1986 and lasted until his death.
 They adopted a son, Asaad Amin.

 Contributions to Boxing